cmmb-42/my_first_repository/README.md

 This is a text file in an example repository

-You can add whatever type of text you want here, and Git will preserve each version of this file so we can view the changes through space and time.
+You can add whatever test wnat here, and Git will preserve each version of this file so we can view the changes through time.

 This initial file contains a typo we'll fix later.
-I have now fixed the typo.